d-lama/.github/mgmt/project_outline.md

 3. The user selects a specific labeling project from the list to start working on.
 4. The selected project opens and displays the first un data point.
 5. The user swipes up, down, left, or right to label the data point, or skips the dataset if unsure.
-6. The app automatically loads the next dataset in the sequence, and the user repeats step 5 until all datasets have been .
+6. The app automatically loads the next dataset in the sequence, and the user repeats step 5 until all datasets have been.
 7. When the user finishes labeling all datasets in the project, they are directed back to their dashboard and can view their progress on the project.
 8. The user can select another project from their dashboard and start a new labeling process.